wiebew/ispconfig_install/README.md

 ispconfig_install
 =================

-Installation of ubuntu platform, dovecot, squirrelmail, nginx for ispconfig
+Installation of ubuntu platform, dovecot, squirrelmail, nginx for ispconfig.

+The content of this script is based on the excellent tutorial from Falko Timme on howtoforge: http://www.howtoforge.com/the-perfect-server-ubuntu-14.04-nginx-bind-mysql-php-postfix-dovecot-and-ispconfig3

+I am using ispconfig for a number of years now, but I find I make too many errors with the manual entries needed to implement the howto.
+So I have automated the howto.

 Basically this script works on a cleanly installed  ssl enabled ubuntu 14.04 host that allows internet access to mail, ssh, http, https, 8080 and 8081 ports.
 An ansible script for preparing a server on Hetzner (my provider) can be found here: https://github.com/wiebew/hetzner-scripts